artela-network/artela-docs/docs/develop/advanced-concepts/account-abstraction/index.md

 // call 0x65 with the user operation hash
 (bool success, bytes memory returnData) = address(0x65).call(bytes32ToBytes(userOpHash));
-// validate the return aspect id in your whitelist validationData = success
+// validate the return aspect id in your whitelist
+// note: this is a very simple way to verify the JIT call,
+//       you may need to implement your own customized validation logic according to you needs. validationData = success
                 ? _validateAspectId(bytesToAddress(returnData))
                 : ASPECT_VALIDATION_FAILED;